MichielvNederpelt/TMD-ASSIGN-2/README.md

   -   x
   -   x

-Requerements to run the scripts:
+Requirements to run the scripts:

 - Preprocess.py
   - Spacy